Back to Health News & Stories

 Pain on the inside of your hip or your groin is likely a problem within the joint itself.
 Pain on the outside of your hip, upper thigh, or buttocks could be from the joint, but can also often be traced to the muscles, ligaments, tendons, or other soft tissues that surround your hip joint.

-Hip pain also can from an injury in another part of your body, such as your lower back or abdomen.
+Hip pain also can result from an injury in another part of your body, such as your lower back or abdomen.
 This is called “referred pain.”

 • Arthritis and the loss of surrounding cartilage, including osteoarthritis, rheumatoid arthritis, and psoriatic arthritis